JiaweiHan88/udacityp3/writeup.md

 I compared the results with original and augmentated data set and they were virtually the same, i was not sure why the additional data did not lead to higher accuracy.
 Even after increasing the sample count to 5000, i could not see any significant improvements in accuracy.
 Through testing with different transformation parameters i recognized that the coefficients i used to translate and rotate the images were too big.
 Reducing them led to a much better training progress and accuracy.
+For the final model, i used a training set of 215000 with 5000 sample each class.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.